rnnh/vaporiser/README.md

 It adds reverb, applies a low-pass filter, slows down, and pitches down an input MP3 file.
 The result is written to a new MP3 file, and if a GIF is given in the command, an MP4 video file of the GIF on repeat for the duration of the remix is also created.
 The speed, pitch and low-pass filter cutoff can be controlled with the `--speed`, `--pitch` and `--lowpass` arguments (these are optional, default parameters are provided).
-A phaser effect can be applied with the `--phaser` argument.
+A phaser effect can be applied to the audio with the `--phaser` argument.
+A Sobel filter can be applied to the video output with the `--sobel` argument.

 # Contents